theaquamarine/windows-powershell-docs/docset/windows/netqos/set-netqospolicy.md

 ## PARAMETERS

 ### -AppPathNameMatchCondition
-Specifies the name by which an application is run in Windows Server® 2012, such as `application.exe` or `%ProgramFiles%\application.exe`.
+Specifies the name by which an application is run in Windows Server??
+2012, such as `application.exe` or `%ProgramFiles%\application.exe`.

 ```yaml
 Type: String